2018 STAMP Workshop – Accommodations

 We are not reserving hotel room blocks this year because better prices can be found on the Internet than they are willing to give us.

-The workshop will be at the MIT Stata Center near Kendall Square.
+The workshop (except for some tutorials) will be in Building 34, Room 101 near Kendall Square.
 There are several hotels within a short walking distance, but hotels near MIT are very expensive.
 In general, hotels in Boston are expensive.
 However, If you want to save some money or the closest hotels are not available, there is a metro (subway) stop in Kendall Square on the MBTA Red Line.
 Any hotel near the Red Line will be an easy trip to MIT.
 Check the web for MBTA route maps.

 Here is some information about hotels that we know about :